mehrzadian/Message-broker/README.md

 If the claim attempt fails (meaning another consumer has already claimed the message), the consumer does not process the message and moves on to the next message (or waits for a new message).
 Atomic Operations: The atomic operation could be an atomic increment instruction, such that the operation happens in only a step.
 ```
+you can give your messages to publisher or it will produce random objects.

+logging system on information.
+plugging system implemented.

 ## Refrences:
 https://www.geeksforgeeks.org/what-is-pub-sub/